pR0Ps/slack-to-discord/README.md

 Capabilities
 ------------
-- Import complete message history (tested with an import of just over 10,000 messages).
+- Imports complete message history (tested with an import of just over 10,000 messages).
 - Handles private channels (if they're included in your Slack export).
 - Handles images and other files (falls back to linking to the files hosted by Slack if they're too big to upload).